-Medieval Ring Found in Robin Hood’s Forest Hideout May Net Finder a Small Fortune
+Medieval Ring Found in Robin Hood’s Forest May Net a Small Fortune

-An amateur treasure hunter with a metal detector turned up a Medieval, gold ring that was set with a sapphire stone in Sherwood Forest—haunt of the legendary (or real) Robin Hood.
+In 2016, an amateur treasure hunter with a metal detector turned up a medieval gold ring that was set with a sapphire stone in Sherwood Forest—haunt of the legendary (or real) Robin Hood.
 Experts have examined the ring and believe it may date to the 14th century.
 The most exciting news for the ring’s finder is that experts believe it may fetch $64,500 in an upcoming auction.

-The amateur, Mark Thompson, 34, had been using an inexpensive detector that he bought on the online auction website Ebay.
-He is a painter of fork-lifts and had been searching for treasure for just a year and a half, says the Daily Mail .
+The amateur, Mark Thompson, found the treasure when he was using an inexpensive detector that he bought on the online auction website Ebay.
+He is a painter of fork-lifts and had been searching for treasure for just a year and a half, said the Daily Mail .

 Online news accounts of the find said Mr. Thompson expected to find scrap metal of no value or coins of little value, but when he turned up the soil he saw the glint of gold.

-One side of the ring depicts a baby, possibly the Christ child, and the other side depicts a female saint, probably Saint Elizabeth of Hungary.
+One side of the ring depicts a baby, believed to represent the Christ child, and the other side depicts a female saint, probably Saint Elizabeth of Hungary.
 Both figures are engraved into the gold of the ring.
 Mr. Thompson reported the find to proper authorities.

 One thing all three of these robbers and other fugitives have in common was that they used the king’s private forest reserves for refuge.
 The forests of Sherwood and Barnsdale, which are rife with old legends, were supposed to have been the kings’ private lands where they could hunt.